Krokodil Addiction: Abuse, Side Effects, Detox, Withdrawal, and Treatment

 Although these withdrawal symptoms are extremely uncomfortable, they are not life-threatening.
 However, the discomfort can be enough to keep someone trapped in a lifestyle of addiction just to avoid them.

-If you’re suffering from krokodil addiction, a medically-assisted detox program can help you overcome your physical dependence and move forward with your life.
-This type of detox program provides medical and clinical care for krokodil withdrawal symptoms so you can feel safe, comfortable, and cared for.
+If you’re suffering from krokodil withdrawal symptoms due to your addiction, a medically-assisted detox program can help you overcome your physical dependence and move forward with your life.
+A krokodil detox program provides medical and clinical care for krokodil withdrawal symptoms so you can feel safe, comfortable, and cared for.
 It also helps prevent relapse by providing professional support in a clinical environment.

 If you’re considering krokodil drug rehab, you can expect to work closely with addiction treatment professionals and sober peers to achieve the following objectives: